pejuko/i18n-translators-tools/README.md

 I18n translation and locales management utility
 ===============================================

-This package brings you useful utility which can help you to handle locale files and translations in your Ruby projects.
+This package brings you useful utility and library which can help you to handle locale files and translations in your Ruby projects.

 Interesting features